UAE GCAA - CAR 1.035 Quality System Considerations

 Considering the following sentences and the difference between the 2:

 Version 2 Proposal iii.
 Quality Manager.
-The manager, acceptable to the Authority, responsible for the management of the Quality System monitoring function and requesting corrective actions.
+The manager, acceptable to the Authority, is responsible for the management of the Quality System monitoring function and requesting corrective actions.

 In version 2 (which is not official the QM is responsible for the monitoring/oversight function whereas Version implies a different level of responsibility.)